Service stripe: Color

 The U.S. Navy authorizes gold service stripes for those sailors with over twelve cumulative years' of service.
 Until June 2019, the service had to have been free of disciplinary action in the U.S. Navy and U.S. Navy Reserve.
 During the period when that rule was in effect, in cases where a disciplinary infraction had occurred, the sailor was not denied a service stripe but simply was authorized the standard red stripe design only.

 Like the U.S. Navy, the U.S. Coast Guard authorizes gold and red service stripes, however the color in the case of the latter does not depend on time in service, but rather on rank: Junior enlisted personnel (i.e. those in paygrades E-1 to E-6) wear red service stripes, whereas chief petty officers (i.e. those in paygrades E-7 to E-9) wear gold service stripes.

 United States Military Academy

 These stripes are also used on the sleeves of the full dress uniform worn by cadets of the United States Military Academy at West Point, which denote the number of years a cadet has been at the academy.
 This is also done by cadets of other military colleges and prep schools.

+The diagonal stripes are located near the cuffs of long sleeves of coats (between upper and middle buttons), gold in colour and are numbered thusly: no stripes for a fourth class cadet, one for third class, two for second class and three stripes for a first class cadet.